-EB-1A Visa Lawyer: Extraordinary Ability Green Card
+EB-1A Visa: Extraordinary Ability Green Card

 What is the EB-1A Visa?

 EB-1A (Extraordinary Ability) is a subcategory of the EB-1 Employment-Based green card.
-EA qualifies a “small percentage of individuals who have risen to the very top of their field of endeavor.”
+Extraordianry Ability qualifies a “small percentage of individuals who have risen to the very top of their field of endeavor.”
 To qualify for the EB-1A category, the individual must be a leader in at least one of the listed areas:

 • Sciences